denismaggior8/enigma-cypher/README.md

 ![](img/FMA-imitation-game.jpg)

 This repo contains sample code to reproduce the Enigma cyper machine in Python.

-It resambles the Enigma M3 model (with 3 rotors), as seen in the movie [The imitation game](https://en.wikipedia.org/wiki/The_Imitation_Game), with the following configurations:
+For the sake fo simplicity, it resambles the Enigma M3 model (with 3 rotors), __similar but not equals to__ the one seen in the movie [The imitation game](https://en.wikipedia.org/wiki/The_Imitation_Game).

+Here after the machine configurations:

 - Rotor 1 wiring I
 - Rotor 2 wiring II